 4. Keep Moisture Out of the Crawl Space

-- Lay Down a Thick Vapor Barrier
+- Apply a Thick Vapor Barrier

 A thick vapor barrier is one of the few things that can dehumidify a crawl space with a dirt floor.
 In this instance, you want to make sure the floor doesn’t leech moisture into the air, which can cause wet crawl space problems.